ariloc/discord-ytmusic-rpc/README.md

 Both flows for each of the apps are included in the *automation* folder.
 Remember to change inside the flows where it says *server_ip* with the IP address of the computer running the executable.
 You can see how to import them in the apps, but you should be able to click them from a file manager and let it suggest you open it automatically with the automation app which will then import it accordingly.

 As I spent more time in the Automagic one, it also tries to fix a bug I noticed in YouTube Music, where the album name informed by the app gets stuck on the one from a previous song, when a video is played from the queue.
 To achieve this, I only send the album name in the JSON request whenever the thumbnail of the playing media has a 1:1 aspect ratio, which is the one typically for the album art of actual songs (not videos).
 The possibility of a video with a 1:1 aspect ratio playing exists, but the possibility seems very slim to me, and this is the most reliable method I could get to work, in order to differentiate between songs and videos playing.
 You can modify the flow as you please, whether you prefer or not this fix.

+# Final details

+For now, I would only suggest using this project inside your local area network.
+To make this feasable to be used through the internet, I think I would need to add some sort of token field with a unique character string you would use to validate any request, and maybe also support secure connections in some way.
+It's not that big of a deal if anyone wanted to change your Discord status, but I don't think it would be very fun if someone wanted to show information to your friends as if it were you.

+If you have any thoughts about this project, any issue you encounter or any suggestion, let me know!
+I can't guarantee I would be able to implement it (even less do it quickly), but I will try!